islamorazbek/zimran-frontend-test/README.md

 In order to successfully run the app you must have Node.js or Docker installed in your computer.

+In order to Run with Docker, you can:

+### `docker build . zimran-frontend`

+After succesfull build:

+### `docker run --rm -p 3000:3000 zimran-frontend`

+After successfull start:
+  You can open the browser at url: [http://localhost:3000](http://localhost:3000) to see the result

 In the project directory, you can run:

 ### `npm start`